merenlab/anvio.org/help/main/programs/anvi-gen-variability-profile/index.md

                              &#45;&#45;output&#45;file /path/to/your/variability.txt
 </div>

+## Choosing what to analyze

 ### Focusing on a subset of the input

-Instead of focusing on everything (providing the collection `DEFAULT` and the bin `EVERYTHING`), there are three ways to focus on a subset of the input:
+Instead of a collection and bin, there are three alternatives:

-1. Provide a list of gene caller IDs (as a parameter with the flag `--gene-caller-ids` as shown below, or as a file with the flag `--genes-of-interest`)
+1. Provide gene caller IDs directly or as a file:

     <div class="codeblock" markdown="1">
     anvi&#45;gen&#45;variability&#45;profile &#45;p <span class="artifact&#45;n">[profile&#45;db](/help/main/artifacts/profile&#45;db)</span> \